-As indicated in the above table, the complexity of the superannuation and tax system is exemplified when overlaid with the Better Targeted Super Concessions provisions in the draft legislation.
-Financial planners must provide advice that is in the best interest of their client, including consideration of the best vehicle for saving for retirement to minimise the need for the age pension.
-This is also in the government's interest.
-Superannuation may no longer be the best vehicle for some Australians, or at least not to the extent that their balance is over \$3 million.
-As the impact of the proposed new tax may require some Australians to exit the superannuation system, people should have the opportunity to restructure their arrangements.
+As indicated in the above table, the complexity of the superannuation and tax system is amplified when overlaid with the Better Targeted Super Concessions provisions in the BIII.
+Financial advisers must provide advice that is in the best interest of their client, including consideration of the best vehicle for saving for retirement to minimise the need for the age pension.
+This is also in the government's interest, and the interest of all Australians.
+Superannuation may no longer be the best vehicle for some Australians, or at least not to the extent that their balance is over \$3 million, or likely to exceed this level within a limited number of years.
+As the impact of the new tax may require some Australians to exit the superannuation system, people should have the opportunity to restructure their arrangements.